 A popular product, now automatically combines the two treatments, Cingal.
 This was originally developed to deliver short-term pain relief of an approved corticosteroid with the sustained pain relief of high quality HA, Monovisc.
 The objective of this clinical trial was to demonstrate the safety and effectiveness of the combined treatment for relief of joint pain and symptoms OA patients.

 In total, 386 participants were involved in this trial over 40 different centres, and the safety and efficacy was measured.
-The effective combination of HA and cortisone resulted in both rapid and long-term beneficial effects in a significantly reduction in pain and improved function compared with saline as early as 1-3 weeks after injection treatment.
+The effective combination of HA and cortisone resulted in both rapid and long-term beneficial effects in a significant reduction in pain and improved function compared with saline as early as 1-3 weeks after injection treatment.
 This beneficial effect was then maintained until 12 months.
 The rapid pain relief provided by this combination of treatment, demonstrated a 60% improvement in pain at week 1 and 70% improvement at 3 weeks.

-In conclusion of this study, the results identified to strongly confirm the safety and effectiveness of a single intraarticular injection of combined Cortizone and hyaluronic acid (Cingal) for rapid and long-term relief of joint pain and symptoms in patients with OA of the knee.
+In conclusion of this study, the results identified to strongly confirm the safety and effectiveness of a single intraarticular injection of combined cortisone and hyaluronic acid (Cingal) for rapid and long-term relief of joint pain and symptoms in patients with OA of the knee.

 Our clinical opinion